 Cat’s urine smell makes male mice more macho

-The cats odor benefits a mouse when the mouse is a male mouse and the odor is that of cat’s urine and the animal that likes the effects of it is a female mouse.
-In other words the odor of a predator (the cat) benefits the male mouse in this instance and I cannot for the life of me figure out why or what the use of this research is.
-If you would like you can read a summary of the findings by clicking this link.
+The cat’s odor benefits a mouse when the mouse is a male mouse and the odor is that of cat’s urine and the animal that likes the effects of it is a female mouse.
+In other words, the odor of a predator (the cat) benefits the male mouse in this instance.
+If you would like you can read a summary of the findings by clicking this:

 What is unusual is that “predator odor” (the cat’s urine) is usually frightening to prey.
 In this instance the mouse that had inhaled the cat’s urine produced urine himself that proved attractive to the opposite sex.
 It would seem that exposure by the prey (the male mouse) to the odor of a predator led to the prey becoming more macho and the females like macho mice!